mdolidon/hamster/README.md

 First, in some preferably empty directory, you run `hamster init`.
 That leaves you with a sample `mission_for_the_hamster.txt` file.
 In that file, you describe the mission in a clear and expressive configuration language.
 Once done, you run `hamster` and let the hamster hoard.

 A large job may be interrupted for whatever reason.
 Should that happen, just go back there and run `hamster resume`.

+At the end of it, some servers may have been down, or the network may have had glitches.
+If some targets failed to be downloaded because of what could be intermittent errors, the hamster will let you know, and guide you towards `hamster retry`, to specifically address these concerns.

 That's all there is to it.